trybadisch/Cortex-Parser/README.md

-## Legacy project: current Cortex version is 8.9
+## Archived repository: current Cortex version is 8.9

 This is a post-exploitation tool that gathers Cortex XDR configuration aiming to find potential exclusions for further execution.